nealbob/nealbob.github.io/_posts/2015-8-7-parallelcomp2.md

 One of the cool things about [Cython]({% post_url 2014-10-30-cython1 %}) is that it supports multi-threaded code, via the C library [OpenMP](https://en.wikipedia.org/wiki/OpenMP).

-While Python allows for message passing (multiple processes) shared memory (multi-threading) is not possible due to the [Global Interpreter Lock](https://en.wikipedia.org/wiki/Global_Interpreter_Lock) (see this [earlier post]({% post_url 2014-12-5-parallelcomp %})).
+While Python allows for message passing (i.e., multiple processes) shared memory (i.e., multi-threading) is not possible due to the [Global Interpreter Lock](https://en.wikipedia.org/wiki/Global_Interpreter_Lock) (see this [earlier post]({% post_url 2014-12-5-parallelcomp %})).

 Relative to message passing, multi-threading is fast (and has lower memory requirements).
-The catch is that you can run into concurrency problems: where the threads need to access the same memory locations at the same time.
-As such, multi-threading is best suited to performing large numbers of simple calculations.
-The main requirement, is that the order in which the calculations are executed doesn't matter.
-The perfect example is when we need to apply a function element wise over a large array.
+The catch is that you can run into concurrency problems: where the different threads need to access the same memory locations at the same time.
+As such, multi-threading is best suited to performing large numbers of simple calculations: where the order in which the calculations are executed doesn't matter.

 # A simple Cython example

-Lets say we need to apply a function \\( f\\) element wise to a large array \\( X\\):
+The perfect use case is applying a function element wise over a large array.
+Consider function \\( f\\)

 <div>$$  f(x) = \begin{cases} e^x if & \mbox{if } x > 0.5 \\
          0 & \mbox{if } otherwise \end{cases} $$</div>